- A: You can find information on how to join the Bailey Owners Club here.

 - A: The British Tyre Manufacturers’ Association advise that caravan tyres should ideally be replaced after 5 years of service and never used when more than 7 years old.
 However, tyres which are damaged or worn to the legal minimum tread depth must be replaced immediately.
 For more information download the Caravan and Motorhome Club’s guide.
 For motorhomes which tend to do more mileage than caravans, there is less clear cut guidance on when tyres should be replaced so regular inspection is advised.
 Additional information on motorhome tyre safety can be found here.

-- A: Your retailer can offer you advice on suitable towing vehicles at the time of placing your order, or alternatively, you can use the Towsafe website which has comprehensive information on the subject.
+- A: Retailers with their expertise can offer advice on suitable towing vehicles at the time of placing your order, or alternatively, you can use the Towsafe website which is a comprehensive source of information.

 - A: MRO (formerly MIRO) stands for Mass in Running Order, this is effectively the weight of the caravan or motorhome as it leaves the factory with no additions.
-All items listed under ‘product specification’ are included in the MRO.
+Please note; within the MRO is an allowance for 'essential habitation equipment' ( ie: gas bottle and its contents, toilet flush fluids and mains hook-up cable ) All items listed under ‘product specification’ are included in the MRO.